 - The project will be used to educate local schools on climate change – the Leeds PIPES network was even named by The Co-Operative Academy!

-The first pipes have now been installed, with work inside properties planned to begin in April 2019.
+The pipes have now been installed, and work inside the properties began on the 2nd April 2019.
 All directly impacted tenants and businesses will be notified in advance of works taking place, either in communal areas or within individual properties.

 Further updates will be posted on this website in the coming months.